The Urinary System

 -

-Present in acute proliferative GN and lupus nephritis.
+Present in acute proliferative GN.

 -